bitsofcotton/puts_cc/README.md

 make a TOC and links from statistical information.
 And using detailed statistics, we may able to detect collisions or which prejudice gains with prejudice rule set.

-Now, only collecting words and making word distance table is available.

 # Usage
     make tools
     ./tools lword < data.txt